 polls in Thomson the

-Court took the 70% at face value not considering whether different
+Court took the 70% at face value not considering whether a different

 wording of the question or a different context would yield a different

 of results reported while polls were still open has been sustained

 because the West saw elections decided before they had finished voting.

 Staggered voting hours now mean practically that only results from

 Atlantic Canada are available before polls are closed everywhere.
 The

 minority would have struck down Section 329 on the ground that

 withholding the results from the 32 Atlantic ridings was not important